seen-network/seen-network.github.io/faq.md

 #### What are SEEN’s values?

-SEEN’s values are set out in our mission statement and four guiding principles:
+SEEN’s values are set out in our mission statement and four Guiding Principles:

 1. We are committed to ensuring that civil servants uphold the sex-based rights which support women’s and men’s rights and needs at work, including the protected characteristics of sex, pregnancy and maternity and sexual orientation set out in the Equality Act 2010; and that these rights are balanced against other rights, where lawful and necessary.
 2. We are committed to helping civil servants feel confident to exercise their rights under the European Convention of Human Rights to freedom of thought, conscience and religion, freedom of expression and freedom of assembly and association, provided they manifest their rights lawfully and respectfully and within the Civil Service Code.